wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

 * The plugin won't recognize things that do custom escaping.
 If you have custom escaping methods, you must add annotations to its docblock so that the plugin can recognize it.
 See the Customizing section.
-* The plugin does is not capable of determining which branch is taken even in cases where it seems like it would be easy to determine statically.
+* The plugin is not capable of determining which branch is taken even in cases where it seems like it would be easy to determine statically.
   Thus it can fall to false positves like:
   ```